Copyright

 • Technological development is unlikely to resolve, in the short term, the current issues related to perceived adverse health effects of wind turbine noise.

-• Impact assessments and community engagement provide communities with greater knowledge and control over wind energy projects and therefore help limit annoyance.
+• Impact assessments and community engagement provide communities with greater knowledge and control over wind energy projects, thereby helping limit annoyance.

 Report and Related Products: